Admissions

 Visit this link: Application Status Check to upload materials to your application file, edit lists of recommenders or check on the status of an application.

-View contact information for the Graduate and International Admissions Center (GIAC) here.
+View contact information for the Office of Graduate Admissions (OGA) here.

 Utilize this site for specific email addresses for various topics concerning admissions.
 Please make sure to include your EID in any correspondence for more timely responses.